MatteoTamine1709/WebServer/README.md

 ### HotReload

 We now have a HotReloader projet which is able to watch for changes in the `endpoints` folder and rebuild the shared library.
 We are now able to reload the endpoints without having to restart the server.
+It works by watching for changes in the `endpoints` folder and then rebuild the shared library.
+It then sends a signal to the server to reload the endpoints.

+### Config File

+The goal is to have a config file that can be used to configure the server using a config.json file.
+We would like to be able to configure the port, the host, the endpoints folder, public folder, is watching for changes, etc.